Trail of Thorns

 Sage & oregano tea – delish!

-As I sat in the pension that afternoon sipping tea and nursing my cut up legs – the nagging issue of the mountain engulfed my thoughts again.
+As I sat in the pension that afternoon sipping tea and nursing my cut-up legs – the nagging issue of the mountain engulfed my thoughts again.
 It was time I made a hard decision.
-I wasn’t going to go over the mountain – I was going to take plan B instead.
+I wasn’t going to go over the mountain – I was going to take Plan B instead.
 Despite what you may think, I am not a hard-core adventure traveler.
-I don’t actually enjoy really roughing it, but I endure it because I love to hike and I like getting closer to a culture by camping.
+I don’t actually enjoy really roughing it, but I endure it because I love to hike, and I like getting closer to a culture by camping.
 However, I normally do hiking that is more supported – and this was my first independent hike where I was carrying all of my own camping gear and navigating ourselves.

 I had thought long and hard about it and came to the conclusion that I didn’t really need to put myself through a mountain pass if I wasn’t enjoying it.
-Life is too short and things you choose to do shouldn’t be so painful.
+Life is too short, and the things you choose to do shouldn’t be so painful.
 I do like a challenge for sure – but when a challenge becomes something you absolutely dread – then it’s not fun.

 My plan B was to let Warren, Betsy, and Andreas do the mountain pass for 2 days while I met them on the other side in the town of Finike.
 But instead of sitting around – I planned to do some hiking by myself around the area– just to continue to get my hiking legs under me and build up some strength.

 I finally felt a weight lift off of my shoulders.
-My mind had been navigating these thorns in my head for the last 2 days.
+My mind had been navigating these thorns in my head for the last two days.
 By making the decision to simply skip the mountain pass and do other hiking it was as if I zipped on my pant legs all over again and the nagging thorns disappeared.

 Back to Blog